jeapostrophe/reach-examples/crowdfunding/readme.md

 ## Start from now

 The candidate does not yet allow a contributor to contribute without reviewing all previous contributions.
+I question whether this is scalable.
+The contributor making Contribution #4000, for example, needs to review 3999 contributions before paying a new contribution.
+See Ethereum > [Contributor 5](#contributor-5) below.

 ## Run on Algorand